 - If UMP is secondary, you must include a copy of your primary plan's Explanation of Benefits, which lists the services covered and how much the other plan paid.
 You should wait until the primary plan has paid to submit a secondary claim to UMP, unless the primary plan's processing of the claim is delayed.
 Claims not submitted to UMP within 12 months of the date of service will not be paid.
 If we must request additional information, the processing of your claim may be delayed.

-Note: Be sure to make copies of your documents for your records.
+Note: If you submit your claim by mail, be sure to make copies of your documents for your records.

-Mail both the claim form and the provider's claim document (or bill) to:
+Mail or fax both the claim form and the provider's claim document (or bill) to: